beginning of content

 How is Kaposi sarcoma diagnosed?

-If your doctor suspects Kaposi sarcoma, they will examine you and check your skin and lymph nodes.
-They may also refer you for an HIV test, if your HIV status is unknown.
+If your doctor thinks you may have Kaposi sarcoma, they will examine you and check your skin and lymph nodes.
+They may also refer you for an HIV and HHV-8 test, if your HIV and HHV-8 statuses are unknown.

 The only way to confirm Kaposi sarcoma is with a biopsy.
-A small sample of tissue is taken from the lesion and examined in the laboratory.
+This involves taking a small sample of the lesion for examination in a laboratory.

 Tests to check for other lesions may include: